TexasBearKat/Bearkat-Manager/README.md

 # Guide (WINDOWS)
 1. Download the zipped release file
 2. Unzip it to a folder
-3. Make sure key.key does not exist and passwords.txt is not encrypted 3.1 If key.key exists delete it
+3. Make sure key.key does not exist and passwords.txt is not encrypted, if either are true just delete key.key and everything inside passwords.txt
-3.2 If passwords.txt is encrypted then delete everything in the file
 4. Click on top bar where it shows path
 5. Type in "cmd"
 6. Type "python3 startup.py"